Add to collection

 Useful links

-The International Tsunami Information Center has information on the 2018 Anak Krakatau volcanic eruption.
-The before and after photos demonstrate the striking cone shape prior to the eruption and the horseshoe-shaped caldera after the eruption.
+The Volcanic Café website has information on the 2018 Anak Krakatau volcanic eruption.
+The BBC has before and after photos that demonstrate the striking cone shape prior to the eruption and the horseshoe-shaped caldera after the eruption.
 This simulation shows the tsunami event that followed.

 Acknowledgement